irsl/ADB-Backup-APK-Injection/README.md

 2014-10-13: Asked Google for status update (and requested a cup or a mug for being patient)

-2014-10-15: Google answered that the issue did not get fixed in the L release and kept requesting to hold off publishing it.
+2014-10-15: Google answered that the issue did not get fixed in the L release and requested to hold off publishing it.
 (Got a promise about asking around for a mug)

 ...Few more ping-pong emails periodically without any new info (neither a mug)